flaturtha/NOS/_posts/2016-08-29-murder-in-general.md

 But a few passages may be given:

 >&quot;People begin to see that something more goes to the composition of a fine murder than two blockheads to kill and be killed—a knife—a purse—and a dark lane.
 Design, gentlemen, grouping, light and shade, poetry, sentiment, are now deemed indispensable to attempts of this nature.
 Mr. Williams has exalted the ideal of murder to all of us; and to me, therefore, in particular, has deepened the arduousness of my task.
-Like Aeschylus or Milton in poetry, like Michael Angelo in painting, he has carried his art to a point of colossal sublimity; and, as Mr. Wordsworth observes, has in a manner &#39;created the taste by which he is to be enjoyed.&#39; To sketch the history of the art, and to examine its principles critically, now remains as a duty for the connoisseur, and forjudges of quite another stamp from his Majesty&#39;s Judges of Assize.&quot;
+Like Aeschylus or Milton in poetry, like Michelangelo in painting, he has carried his art to a point of colossal sublimity; and, as Mr. Wordsworth observes, has in a manner &#39;created the taste by which he is to be enjoyed.&#39; To sketch the history of the art, and to examine its principles critically, now remains as a duty for the connoisseur, and forjudges of quite another stamp from his Majesty&#39;s Judges of Assize.&quot;

 This is the right spirit in which to read of a murder in Detective Fiction.
 De Quincey goes on to say: